 Got to PWA settings and click on the design button to change the theme color.
 In the general settings section, you can add your app icon and splash screen icon.
 A splash screen is the first image users will see when they launch your app.

 Step 3: Setup Pre Caching

 PWAs load extremely fast because of pre-caching.
 The plugin creates a cache file for the number of posts you select and this helps the app load super fast and even without internet.

-To activate pre-caching, go the PWA plugin settings and click on PreCaching settings.
-Here select automatic, enter the post count (a good number will be 10) and click on the Save button.
+To activate pre-caching, go to the PWA plugin settings and click on PreCaching settings.
+Here select automatic, enter the post count (a good number will be 10), and click on the Save button.